 view-source:https://demo.wpplugins.tips/.
 Now search for wp- using the search option (Ctrl + F).

-If you find URLs containing “/wp-content/”, make sure they were not generated by a cache plugin like Wp-Rocket.
-If they were, activate the Combine JS and Combine CSS option in Wp-Rocket to add all the JS and CSS in the same file.
+If you find URLs containing “/wp-content/”, make sure they were not generated by a cache plugin like Autoptimizer or Wp-Rocket.
+If they were, activate the Combine JS and Combine CSS option in your cache plugin to add all the JS and CSS in the same file.

 If you don’t use a cache plugin, and you want to change some URLs in your source code, use the “Hide My WP Ghost > URL Mapping” option and follow the instruction in the next step.

 Step 4.
 Use Text Mapping & URL Mapping

 URL Mapping option will let you change any URL from your website to one that is more user-friendly and hides a plugin name.

 For example, let’s take the Autoptimize cache URL: